cbosch1/TurnTrackerConsole/README.md

 # TurnTrackerConsole
 A small console application for tracking turns in tabletop roleplaying games.
-Released under the Beer-Ware License
+Released under the Beer-Ware License.

+8/23/2018 -- Current plan is to eventually build a TurnTracker for Windows Forms and then as an App.
+This project is primarily for my own learning but any feedback from the community is greatly appreciated.

 /*
  * ----------------------------------------------------------------------------